a-lud/a-lud.github.io/_posts/2022-06-02-Comparing-chromosomal-sequences.md

 # Background and software

-[`MCScan`][mcscan] is a tool written in python for enabling the comparison of whole genome sequences with relative ease.
+[`MCscan`][mcscan] is a tool written in python for enabling the comparison of whole genome sequences with relative ease.
 Typically, aligning whole chromosomes is a computationally intensive task. `MCscan` gets around this problem by using gene sequences as anchors to aid alignment.
 For example, let's say we have two chromosomal sequences that we know are homologs.